Eins-Game/signalr_reactor/README.md

-# state_reactor
+# signalr_reactor

-Reactive state handling in a fast way
+Reactive state handling in a fast way with bindings to SignalR

 ## Getting Started